CLI Reference

 --data-dir | /var/lib/banyan | Data directory |

-The wizard asks:
+The wizard generates a WireGuard keypair and asks:

-- Engine host — hostname or IP of the Banyan engine (e.g.
+- Engine host — hostname or IP of the Banyan engine (e.g.,

 192.168.1.10). - Engine gRPC port — default